-On our sailboat, I have one small divided drawer for knives and utensils.
+On our sailboat, I have one small divided drawer for knives and useful utensils.
 My utensils need to be galley-worthy.
 When not aboard our boat, we live in a floating home, so space is always a consideration.
-I have picked a few of my favorite items that make the cut.
+I have picked a few of my favorite useful utensils that make the cut.

 I use a collapsible silicone strainer which folds up and fits in a cupboard behind my pots and pans.
 It hangs over the sink when in use and serves me well for straining pasta or rinsing vegetables.
 Collapsible bowls are clever space savers too.